By Kirsti Scott

 Sea glass figurine found by Katerina in Jersey.

 Fast forward 14 years, and Katerina saw the cover of Beachcombing Magazine Volume 33 and she gasped!
 There was her figurine’s twin (almost!) on the cover.
+On the cover she saw Suzy Casement’s beautiful blue glass cat charm that she found oceans away in Australia.

 Katerina sent me an email right away.
 “We just saw the cover of the magazine,” said Katerina.
 “We believe we found something like this in 2009 in the Channel Islands.
 Do you know any history of those animals?”
 Jersey is the largest of the Channel Islands, between England and France, with a mix of British and French cultures.
 It’s known for its beaches, cliffside walking trails, inland valleys and historic castles.